Mohinga: The Soul of Burma in a Bowl

 Mohinga goes gourmet

 In Yangon, modern cafés have begun reimagining Mohinga with artisanal noodles and premium ingredients.
 Burmese chefs abroad serve refined versions topped with microgreens or infused with global flavours.
 Yet even as it adapts, the heart of the dish remains unchanged.
+It’s this balance of tradition and innovation that inspired the founders of Burma Burma to include Mohinga on their menu.

 Reinventing a classic

 From the bustling street-side stalls to the homemade bowls, Mohinga is enjoyed all over Burma.
-So, Burma Burma set itself a creative challenge: to capture the same complexity and soul in the bowl we serve.
+So, Burma Burma India set itself a creative challenge: to capture the same complexity and soul in the bowl we serve.
+The result is a dish that is as comforting as the original, crafted as our tribute to the spirit of Burmese cooking.